On randomised strategies in the $\lambda$-calculus (long version): Probabilistic Abstract Reduction Systems as Strategies

 Clearly $\equiv_\bot$ is an equivalence relation.
-We call $S_{\equiv\bot}$ the quotient set of $S$ by $\equiv_\bot$ and $\mathsf{trm}$ the equivalence class of $s$ if $s\in\mathbf{Trm}(S)$.
-We define $\mathsf{M}$ in the following way.
+We call $A_{\equiv\bot}$ the \emph{quotient set} of $A$ by $\equiv_\bot$ and $\mathsf{trm}$ the \emph{equivalence class} of $a$ if $a\in\mathbf{NF}(A)$.
+We define $\mathcal{M_P}=(I,\cdot,P)$ in the following way.

-The mapping $\mathsf{M}$ actually maps a PARS to a family of Markov chains, since the initial law is not specified.
-When we talk about $\mathcal{M_P}$ we are implicitly universally quantifying over all the initial laws, which are countable since our convention on reduction sequences.\\ Now we are ready to formally define some properties of PARSs, in a way similar to what have been done in \cite{bournez_proving_2005,ferrer_fioriti_probabilistic_2015}. \begin{definition}[AST] A PARS $\mathcal{P}=(S,\mathsf{P})$ is \textit{almost-surely terminating} (AST) if $\mathbb{P}\{T_{\mathsf{trm}}<+\infty\}=1$ for the Markov chain $\mathcal{M_P}$. \end{definition} \begin{definition} Let $\mathcal{P}$ be a PARS and $(\rho_i)_{i\in\mathbb{N}}$ a sequence of configurations of $\mathcal{P}$.
-The \emph{average derivation lenght} of $(\rho_i)_{i\in\mathbb{N}}$ is
+Actually, we have defined not one but a \emph{family} of Markov chains, since the initial distribution is not specified.
+When we talk about $\mathcal{M_P}$ we are implicitly universally quantifying over all the initial laws, which are countable once one only considers initial configurations which are Dirac.

-where the first entrance time is referred to the Markov chain $\mathcal{M_P}$ with initial law $\rho_0$. \end{definition} \begin{definition}[PAST] A PARS $\mathcal{P}=(S,\mathsf{P})$ is \textit{positively almost-surely terminating} (PAST) if $\avglenght{P} <+\infty$.
-In this case we say that $\mathsf{P}$ is an \emph{almost-surely normalizing} strategy. \end{definition} It is well-known from Markov chain literature that AST does not imply PAST e.g. the simmetric random walk on $\mathbb{Z}$.
-We now characterize AST and PAST in the framework of PARSs in such a way that all the machinery from probability theory is hidden. \begin{remark} Given a PARS $\mathcal{P}$ and its sequence of configurations $(\rho_i)_{i\in\mathbb{N}}$, from how we have defined $\mathcal{M_P}$, follows that $|\rho_k| = \mathbb{P}\{T_\mathsf{trm}\geq k\}$. \end{remark} \ifthenelse {\boolean{lv}}{\begin{proposition} A PARS $\mathcal{P}$ is AST if and only if for any infinite sequence $(\rho_i)_{i\in\mathbb{N}}$, it holds that